|Born||In 52 BC, at Dragonstone|

 - See also: Images of Vhagar

-Visenya flew Vhagar to Stoney Sept to link up again with other Targaryen armies and dragons.
-They advanced south, where all three dragons took part in the decisive Field of Fire - the only battle in which all three of the Targaryen dragons during the Conquest took to the sky at the same time.
-Together, Vhagar, Meraxes and Balerion killed four thousand men, burning them alive.
-King Mern IX died, and with him House Gardener.
-The army was broken and House Targaryen was victorious.
+Visenya then flew to Crackclaw Point with Vhagar, to accept many pledges of fealty from the local lords.
+She then flew Vhagar to Stoney Sept to link up with her siblings, their dragons, and Aegon's army.
+They advanced south, where all three dragons took part in the decisive Field of Fire – the only battle in which all three of the Targaryen dragons took to the sky at the same time during Aegon's Conquest.
+Together, Vhagar, Meraxes, and Balerion killed four thousand men, burning them alive.
+King Mern IX Gardener died, and with him House Gardener.
+The army was broken, and House Targaryen was victorious.

-Afterwards, Visenya flew Vhagar back to the Vale.
-Just as Aegon had flown Balerion directly over the massive walls of Harrenhal, Visenya simply flew Vhagar directly over the impassable mountains to reach the Eyrie.
-Upon her arrival, Dowager Queen Sharra Arryn came outside to find her son, King Ronnel Arryn with Visenya.
+Afterwards, Visenya flew Vhagar back to the Vale, where she landed with her dragon in the inner courtyard of the Eyrie.
+When Dowager Queen Sharra Arryn reached the courtyard she found her young son, King Ronnel Arryn, sitting on Visenya's knee, staring with wonder at Vhagar.
 The young king begged his mother for a ride on Vhagar's back.
-Sharra bent her knee and surrendered, and King Ronnel rode on Vhagar with Visenya.
-Sharra's surrender of the Vale made Ronnel the last King of Mountain and Vale.
+Sharra bent her knee and surrendered, and Ronnel rode on Vhagar thrice about the summit of the Giant's Lance.

-It is currently unknown who Vhagar's rider was after Visenya's death.
-After Balerion died of old age in 94 AC, Vhagar became the last of the three Targaryen dragons who had fought in the Conquest.
+Visenya died on Dragonstone in 44 AC, leaving Vhagar without a rider.
+With the death of Balerion in 94 AC, Vhagar became the last of the three Targaryen dragons who had fought in the Conquest.

 Reign of King Viserys I Targaryen